ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 4. Complete the **Boot image** fields as instructed by your organization.

     When you select **Boot image**, the {{site.data.keyword.powerSys_notm}} user interface allows you to select boot images from a set of available stock images or from a custom image in your image catalog.
-Custom images are images that you can import from IBM COS or create from a virtual server instance (VM) capture.
+Custom images are images that you can import from IBM Cloud Object Storage or create from a virtual server instance (VM) capture.
 When you select a stock image, you must also select the storage tier and the storage pool.
 When you select a custom image, the new VMs are deployed into the same storage tier and pool where the image resides.
 You must select a storage type for stock images.
 Currently, you cannot mix **Tier 1** and **Tier 3** storage types.
 For more information, see [Storage tiers](/docs/power-iaas?topic=power-iaas-about-power-iaas#storage-tiers).

     [On-premises]{: tag-red} If you select a custom image from a local catalog, the VMs are deployed on a single storage tier.
     {: note}